milesburton/rtsp-licence-plate-reader/README.md

 ## 📤 Output

 The application generates:
-- Real-time console logs of detected vehicles, people, and license plates
+- Real-time console logs of detected vehicles, people, and licence plates
 - Debug images of detected objects (when DEBUG_MODE=true)
 - Confidence scores for vehicle, person, and plate detection